 Statistics deals with the collection of data and information for a particular purpose.
 The tabulation of each run for each ball in cricket gives the statistics of the game.
 Tables, graphs, pie-charts, bar graphs, histograms, polygons etc. are used to represent statistical data pictorially.

-To draw frequency polygons, we begin with, drawing histograms and follow the following steps:
+To draw frequency polygons, first we need to draw histogram and then follow the below steps:

 - Step 1- Choose the class interval and mark the values on the horizontal axes

 - Step 2- Mark the mid value of each interval on the horizontal axes.

 - Step 3- Mark the frequency of the class on the vertical axes.

 - Step 4- Corresponding to the frequency of each class interval, mark a point at the height in the middle of the class interval

 - Step 5- Connect these points using the line segment.

 - Step 6- The obtained representation is a frequency polygon.

 Let us consider an example to understand this in a better way.

 Example 1: In a batch of 400 students, the height of students is given in the following table.
 Represent it through a frequency polygon.